2D vs 3D Medical Animation: Which is right for your project?

 You don’t always have to choose one exclusively.
 Many effective pharmaceutical videos combine both approaches:

-• 3D core content with 2D overlays – Use 3D for the biological mechanism, add 2D graphics for labels, statistics, and key messages
+• 3D core content with 2D overlays – use 3D for the biological mechanism, adding 2D graphics for labels, statistics, and key messages

-• 2D intro/outro with 3D middle section – Start with accessible 2D branding and overview, transition to detailed 3D MOA, conclude with 2D call-to-action
+• 2D intro/outro with 3D content – start with brand-aligned titles, transition to a detailed 3D MOA, and conclude with a 2D call-to-action

-• 3D rendering with 2D motion graphics – Render 3D scenes as image sequences, then composite with dynamic 2D text and graphics
+• 3D stills with 2D motion graphics – composite detailed 3D stills with dynamic 2D motion graphics and text to convey messaging

-This hybrid approach is particularly effective for medical affairs presentations where you need to balance scientific rigor with clear communication.
+This hybrid approach is particularly effective for medical affairs presentations where you need to balance scientific rigour with clear communication – and it’s often the basis for our most custom medical animation projects.

 Questions to Ask When Deciding